apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 	-	**GlobalPrimaryOrder**: A server *f* delivers both *a* with epoch *e* and *b* with epoch *e'*, and *e* < *e'*, then *f* must deliver *a* before *b*.
 	-	**PrimaryIntegrity**: If primary *p* broadcasts *a* and some follower *f* delivers *b* such that *b* has epoch smaller than epoch of *p*, then *p* must deliver *b* before it broadcasts *a*.

+What's more, we can add *TypeOK* to check whether there exists some variables illegal.

 ### Assign additional TLC options
 We set number of worker threads as 10(if unavailable on your system, just decrease it).
 We can choose checking mode from *Model-checking mode* and *simulation mode*.